Skip to content Skip to navigation menu

 0

-Hanging shelves on a wall is often the finishing touch that a room needs, and it’s a great space saving solution too.
+Hanging shelves on a wall is often the finishing touch that a room needs, and it’s a great space-saving solution too.
 Whether you prefer floating shelves or traditional bracket shelves, there are styles and materials available to suit all tastes, from contemporary to traditional or rustic.
-Mounting a shelf to a wall is a simple DIY task which can be easily achieved with the right preparation.

 What material should the shelving be?